Cogniac/cogniac-sdk-csharp/README.md

 	appManagers (string array):	(Optional) List of the application managers.

 	Return:				Cogniac.Application - multi-member object.

+__GetSubjectMediaAssociations(subjectUid)__

+	Description:			Gets the subject media association given a subject UID.

+	subjectUid (string):		(Required) The subject UID to pass to the API.

+	Return:				Cogniac.SubjectMediaAssociations - multi-member object.

 The following are the objects used in the SDK and their members.